CreoDAMO/CQTSOG-MMORPG/README.md

 3. Install dependencies: `npm install`
 4. Run the development server: `npm start`

+## Creating a Front-end DApp

-## Creating a front-end DApp using React to interact with all 11 smart contracts in this project.
+Creating a front-end DApp using React to interact with all 21 smart contracts in this project.
 Here’s a step-by-step guide on how to set up your DApp using React:

 ### 1. Setting Up Your Development Environment